mrsilver76/retrobat-runner/README.md

 - After EmulationStation is running, the mouse cursor is now moved away to the top-right and is no longer visible.
 - Improved responsiveness to account for any Bluetooth controllers with sluggish input.
 - To support DirectInput controllers, the ability to define custom combination buttons and the ability to complete a combination on different controllers was removed.
-- Cleaned up the quality of the code and applied consistent reformatting
+- Significantly improved the quality of the code and applied consistent code formatting

 ### 1.1.0 (22nd December 2024)
  - Added option to automatically start with Windows from the system tray.